Tommy's PregnancyHub

 Who do I speak to for advice about conceiving with epilepsy?

-• carrying on with your current medication regimen
+• sticking with your current medication

 I’m waiting for a specialist appointment.
 Can I try to conceive in the meantime?